gogins/michael.gogins.studio/music/finished/README.md

    extension, is _identical_ to the name of the output soundfile without its filename extension, is _identical_ to the name of the subdirectory containing the piece.
-This is to prevent any further unfortunate accidents of the sort in which I had a very nice soundfile of a piece, but I can't find the source code that produced that piece.
+This is to prevent any further unfortunate accidents of the sort in which I have a very nice soundfile of a piece -- but I can no longer find the source code that produced that piece.

  - If at all possible, the pathname of the composition source code file is embedded in the output soundfile metadata.